-However, Mkhambathini Municipality has managed to incorporate a diverse approach which has brought sector departments to be fully involved their IDP process and the attendance of the sector departments in the IDP Representative Forum has improved.
+However, Mkhambathini Municipality has managed to incorporate the funded projects for 2022/23 FY, that they presented at the Municipal Strategic Planning which was on the 8 March 2022 with poor attendance of sector departments.
+Various sector departments are fully involved their IDP process and even though attendance of the sector departments in the IDP Representative Forum has regressed with only a few attending such strategic consultations implemented by the municipality as guide by the Municipal System Act and the Municipalities process plan.
 The mechanism adopted was to engage sector departments on a one-on-one basis to deal with specific issues affecting the municipality that need to be addressed.
-Sector departments have also fully participated in the IDP Representative Forums held by the municipality throughout the year.
+Sector departments haven't fully participated in the IDP Representative Forums held by the municipality throughout the year.
 As a result, the municipality has worked effectively with the following departments and their participation has made significant improvements towards service delivery.